SAP/terraform-provider-sap-cloud-identity-services/docs/resources/schema.md

 Optional:

 - `canonical_values` (List of String) A collection of suggested canonical values that may be used
-- `case_exact` (Boolean) Configure if the attribute must be case-sensitive or not.
 - `description` (String) A brief description for the attribute
-- `multivalued` (Boolean) Confgire if the attribute can have more than one value.
-- `required` (Boolean) Configure if the attribute must be mandatory or not.